Analyticsphere/ehr-pipeline-documentation/README.md

 # EHR Pipeline Overview

-## Project Management
-All major tasks will be be tracked as [GH Issues](https://github.com/Analyticsphere/ehr-pilot/issues) and will be managed in the associated [GH Project](https://github.com/orgs/Analyticsphere/projects/11/views/1) punchlist/kanban board.

 ## Repositories
 The application consists of multiple repositories that work together to complete a single 'pipeline run':
 - The [`ehr-pipeline-documentation`](https://github.com/Analyticsphere/ehr-pipeline-documentation) repository holds centralized documentation and is where GitHub Issues are tracked during development and maintanance.